 What is Hippotherapy?

-Often specialist equipment will be chosen by the Physiotherapist to maximise the transfer of the horse’s movement and warmth to the client e.g. a soft sheepskin sitting pad will be used in the place of a traditional saddle.
+Often specialist equipment will be chosen by the therapist to maximise the transfer of the horse’s movement and warmth to the client e.g. a soft sheepskin sitting pad will be used in the place of a traditional saddle.

 Our Purpose